 What is Spondylolisthesis?

 Spondylolisthesis is a back injury involving a forward slipping of one vertebra over another and is most commonly seen in children between the ages of 9 and 14.
 It is also more common in sports that have a lot of strain on the back, for example, throwing events, wrestling, weight lifting, and gymnastics.
 The risk of forward slipping in people over the age of twenty-five is very small.
-It is usually the fifth or bottom lumbar vertebrae that is involved by slipping forward over the S1 (top bone of the sacrum).
+It is usually the fifth or bottom lumbar vertebrae (L5) which slips forward over the top sacrum bone (S1).

-It is often seen in conjunction with a stress fracture of defect of the pars interarticularis (spondylolysis).
-Most cases of pars interarticularis defects that are associated with spondylolysis are those where there is a family history of the defect.
-Stress fractures of the pars interarticularis through overuse are thought to rarely to be the cause of spondylolisthesis.
+It is often seen in conjunction with a stress fracture of the pars interarticularis (Spondylolysis).
+Most cases of pars interarticularis defects associated with spondylolysis are those where there is a family history of the defect.
+Stress fractures of the pars interarticularis through overuse are rarely thought to cause spondylolisthesis.

-Spondylolisthesis can be graded depending on how far forward the vertebra has slipped which is measured by an X-ray from the side:
+Spondylolisthesis is graded depending on how far forward the vertebra has slipped.
+It is measured by X-ray from the side and graded as follows:

 - 1 – 25% forward movement